Koshien Stadium as Sacred Ground - 100 Years of the Hanshin Tigers and Their Home

 Koshien's Future

 Koshien faces balancing aging infrastructure with modernization.
 2024 outfield renovations widened seats and added cup holders.
 However, lacking dome climate control, summer viewing conditions remain harsh.
 Hanshin Electric Railway chose phased renovation over rebuilding, prioritizing historical landscape preservation.
 Future plans include VIP area expansion, larger digital signage, and full cashless payment adoption.
 Koshien transcends sports facility status as Japanese baseball culture itself.
-Evolution meeting modern fan expectations while preserving history and tradition is essential.
+Evolution meeting the expectations of 2020s fans while preserving history and tradition is essential.